 Existing signage was based on the needs of departments operating in the spaces instead of the needs of the travellers trying to find them.
 Building on the existing signage standards, I developed a cognitive-design-based wayfinding strategy collaboratively with then-student, Evin Wong.
-Evin collected building data and then created critical, thoughtful and effective design elements for a pilot.
-He then oversaw the implementation of suspended signage in seven interconnected buildings.
+Evin collected building data and then created critical, thoughtful and effective design elements.
+He then oversaw the implementation of suspended signage in seven interconnected buildings for a pilot.

 The shift in design approach prioritized a hierarchy of information for user-based needs: 1) "Where am I?", 2) "What's here?", and 3) "What are my next steps?" — location, context and options.